Fly'Bye Lady Visit In North Carolina

 Note to providers of services and products:

-If you operate a business venture that you'd like The Fly-'Bye Lady to visit, contact her for consideration and possible inclusion in plans for future meanderings and follow-up blog entries.
+you operate a business venture that you'd like The Fly-'Bye Lady to

 Send requests or comments to: passages@ponderingleaves.com